Complex Wannier centers and drifting Wannier functions in non-Hermitian Hamiltonians: Complex Wannier centers and drifting Wannier functions from nonunitary Wilson loops

 \subsection{Drifting Wannier functions}

 To understand the physics of $\kappa$, consider a one-dimensional crystal with $N_{\mathrm{occ}}=1$ occupied band.
-In the Hermitian limit, a Wannier function $\ket{W_{x_0}}$ is a state exponentially localized and peaked at a point $x_0+\nu$ in space, where $x_0$ is a unit cell coordinate (which we take to be $x_0=0$ for simplicity) and $\nu$, the purely real WC of a Hermitian insulator, is the coordinate relative to the center of the unit cell.
+In the Hermitian limit, a Wannier function $\ket{W_{x_0}}$ is a state exponentially localized and peaked at a point $x_0+\nu$ in space, where $x_0$ is a unit cell coordinate (which we take to be $x_0=0$ for simplicity) and $\nu$, the real WC, is the coordinate relative to the center of the unit cell.
 For each orbital component $\alpha=1,\dots,N$, we define the position-space amplitude

 and its corresponding weight profile $\rho_\alpha(x)\equiv |F_\alpha(x)|^2$, typically smooth and symmetric about its maximum at $x=\nu$.
 Expanding near the peak, we may approximate the localized envelope by a Gaussian,